clubdeuce/cpt-date-archives/README.md

 ## Installation ##

 The preferred installation method is via [Composer](http://getcomposer.org).
-This plugin can be found on Packagist.
+This plugin can be found on [Packagist](https://packagist.org/packages/clubduece/cpt-date-archives).

-Additionally, you can download a release and then upload to the `mu-plugins` directory.
+Additionally, you can [download a release](https://github.com/clubduece/cpt-date-archives/releases) and then upload to the `mu-plugins` directory.
+You will need to add file in the `mu-plugins` directory that loads the `cpt-date-archives.php` file from the plugin root directory.

 ## Contributions ##